enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - Inside the route component i applied conditional rendering.

+- Navigate is used from React Router to perform redirection.

 - In the home route if auth user is available then he can access the home route otherwise will be navigate to login page.

 - In the login route if auth user is not available then he can access the login route otherwise will be navigate to home page.